 I learned to trim and color my hair on my own.
 That saved me money that I used to pay my debt.
 Once I was done, I budgeted to have my hair color done professionally, but not always.
 I kind of like to use my money for something else.

-Extra credit bonus tip not to buy.
-I know I said 10 but I had to add this one below last minute!
+I know I said ten things not to buy, but I had to add this one below last minute!

 Get a manicure or pedicure

 Pedicure and manicures are not needs but want; if you are struggling financially, you can avoid them until you can add them to your budget.